 So what’s going on?
 And why?

 A lot of voters believe our economy is “rigged,” that the richest people in the country are capturing all of the benefits of the economy, and that the basic needs of American citizens are being ignored by politicians who only serve their political donors.

 So how exactly do you rig an economy?
 You start with the tax code.

 Republican Rewrote the Entire Federal Tax Code

-Last year, in a single massive piece of legislation – that was passed on a strict party line vote with every democrat voting against it and just about every Republican voting for it – Republican politicians rewrote the entire federal tax code.
+In 2017, in a single massive piece of legislation – that was passed on a strict party line vote with every democrat voting against it and just about every Republican voting for it – Republican politicians rewrote the entire federal tax code.
 They had the power – they controlled all three branches of the federal government – and with it they created the tax code they and their donors wanted.

-But you don’t have to believe me – it’s all there in black and white – in pages and pages of text that make up the new Republican tax code.
+But you don’t have to believe me – it’s all there in black and white – in pages and pages of text that make up the Republican tax code.